-- The STEP Online Application: this system is antiquated, but necessary until we are able to phase it out (refer to FAQ#8 for issues submitting application) This is the database from which the placement letter is generated.
+- The STEP Online Application: (refer to FAQ#8 for issues submitting application) This is the database from which the placement letter is generated.
 Students will be able to apply for a placement for multiple semesters, and Global Student Teaching in the STEP system.
 Note: Students will be able to make changes in their profile, however, they will not be able to make any changes to the semester or residency location during student teaching once the application is submitted.
 There is no need to apply multiple times, if you make a mistake, email firstname.lastname@example.org with the details and we will make the corrections for you. (for details refer to FAQ #7).

 - The Qualtrics Application: FAQ#7 this application was created to collect more information that is accurate from students.
 It was also created as a more efficient way for Program Coordinators to approve student teaching applications.
 There will be separate links for each semester of student teaching.
 Please be sure to carefully complete the application for the correct semester.
 The link to this application will be updated every year.
 Please do not complete more than one application.
 If you make a mistake, email email@example.com with the details and we will make the corrections for you.

 Students needing to complete multiple full semester placements (in more than one area), must complete an application for each placement separately.
 For example, students in the ECE-SPED, ECE-DFHH, and DFHH programs will complete a STEP and a Qualtrics application for each semester they will need a placement.
 Typically, ECE-SPED/DFHH students will complete their ECE application for the spring semester, and their SPED/DFHH application for the fall.
 DFHH students will follow these same application procedures when applying for their ELEM and DFHH placements. (for details refer to FAQ #7)